Tūhononga

 Matariki celebrations are now a national celebration, an established marker of time in the national consciousness.
 With the rising of the Matariki star cluster we usher in a new year that is specific to this place.
 In sync with this holiday, we present a group show that considers the sun and whetū (stars), along with their articulation of light and darkness, as a launching pad to observe relationships between the practices of these artists.
 A cluster of connections.

-Image: Reuben Paterson (courtesy of Gow Langsford Gallery)
+Reuben Paterson and Shane Cotton courtesy of Gow Langsford Gallery.